-Video transcript: Running, jumping, flying; the science and art of animal locomotion
+Video transcript: Running, jumping, flying: the science of animal locomotion

 You may wish to play the video in another window to watch it side by side with the transcript below.
 Alternatively, you can watch the video on our YouTube channel with captions.